-Should films that use AI be eligible for Oscar nominations?
-See what two readers had to say in our latest Face Off!
+Should parents have a say in what their child studies in university?
+See what two readers had to say in our latest Face Off.

 Young Post is a unit of South China Morning Post